auttwitter/DSI-04/projects/project_3/README.md

 ![Common Word](images/tokenizer_performance.png)

 Notably, Naive Bayes is the only model that is affected by n-gram_range and min_df.
 Using bigrams and setting min_df = 2 yields higher accuracy.

+### Model Tuning

+The goal of the model is to predict outcomes effectively, and to achieve this, we selected the model with the highest testing F1 score.
+The chosen model is Gradient Boosting, which achieved a 75% F1 score, with an accuracy of 81% on the training set and 70% on the testing set.
+The parameters for this model are as follows: it uses a CountVectorizer for feature extraction, with tokenization performed by lowering the text and removing English stopwords.
+Additionally, the vectorizer is configured to extract unigrams and bigrams, with a maximum of 3000 features, a min_df value of 3, and a max_df value of 0.9.

+Note that the Gradient Boosting Classifier is an algorithm that builds an ensemble of weak learners, specifically decision trees, to improve prediction accuracy.
+It works iteratively, with each subsequent tree correcting the errors made by the previous ones.

+We tune this model by adjusting the learning rate, the number of trees, the subsample used for each tree, the minimum samples required to make a split, the minimum samples required for a leaf node, the maximum depth of each tree, and the maximum number of features considered.
+Unfortunately, it appears that the default settings performed the best.